Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 460 SE should in theory perform quite a bit faster than the Radeon HD 4750 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 460 SE should perform quite a bit faster than the Radeon HD 4750 overall. (explain)

-Texel RateThe GeForce GTX 460 SE should be much (more or less 34%) more effective at texture filtering than the Radeon HD 4750. (explain)
+Texel RateThe GeForce GTX 460 SE is quite a bit (more or less 34%) better at texture filtering than the Radeon HD 4750. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 460 SE is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 460 SE is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison